wspurgin/yolo-ironman/README.md

 ```
 Once the > shows up, the program is ready to accept commands.
 There are 6 total
 commands (Note: These ARE case-sensitive):

+1. `help [command]` - list a description and purpose of either just the specified
+   command, or all commands if the given command doesn't exist or no command is
+   specified
-1. buildIndex [url]- Builds the index from a specified URL.
-If none is supplied, it defaults to http://lyle.smu.edu/~fmoore/
+2. `buildIndex [url]` - Builds the index from a specified URL.
+If none is
+   supplied, it defaults to http://lyle.smu.edu/~fmoore/
-2. query all_query_words - Can only be executed after buildIndex.
+3. `query query_word [more_query_words]` - Can only be executed after
-    all_query_words is all of the words that want to be queried separated by a space.
+   buildIndex.
+All query_words is all of the words that want to be queried
+   separated by a space.
     ```
     >query find all these words
     ```
-3. quit - Exits the program
-4. loadStopWords path/to/file - Loads in a file that contains stopwords separated by newline.
-A stopword list is supplied by default.
+4. `loadStopWords path/to/file` - Loads in a file that contains stop words
+   separated by newline.
+A stop word list is supplied by default.
-5. setK positive_integer - Sets the value of K, which determines the most amount of documents returned for a query
+5. `setK` positive_integer - Sets the value of K, which determines the most
-6. help [command] - By default lists all the commands available, or if a command is supplied, returns the docstring for that command.
+   amount of documents returned for a query
+6. `quit` - Exits the program

 Ironman Description
 -------------------

 ### Directory Structure

 The indexer, parser, crawler, runner, query engine, UI, and all supporting code
 are located within the `scraper` directory.
 The tests for each of the objects is
 under the `tests` directory.
 This section of the documentation is specifically
 concerned with the body of code under `scraper`.
 Below is summary information of
 certain classes within the Yolo-Ironman project.

 ### Ironman